tmbuza/iMAP/README2.md

 ### Step 3: Install iMAP dependencies

 The following script installs the executable tools integrated in the pipeline, including seqkit, fastqc, bbmap, multiqc and mothur.
-The script does not include R or RStudio which must be intalled manually by the user.
-QIIME2 will be added in the later version.
+The script does not include R or RStudio which must be installed manually by the user.

+> Users who prefer to use Portable Batch System (PBS) or similar methods may seek advices from their system administrators.

 ```{}
 bash ./code/00_1_InstallSoftwareDriver.bash